jackfoxy/DS_Benchmark/readme.md

 Integrate FsCheck input generations.
 This was my original intention, but I dove into the project without learning FsCheck well enough.

+Use reflection to suppress unsupported actions in script generation.

 ##Contribute to the project
 Contact me if you are interested in contributing to the project.
 I will consider pull requests along the following guidelines: